-Submission of Shareholder Proposals and Director Nominations for 2024 Annual Meeting
+Submission of Shareholder Proposals and Director Nominations for 2025 Annual Meeting

 Pursuant to Rule 14a-8 under the Exchange Act, our stockholders may present proper proposals for inclusion in our proxy statement and form of proxy and for consideration at the next annual meeting by submitting their proposals to us in a timely manner.
-Any stockholder of the Company who wishes to present a proposal for inclusion in the proxy statement and form of proxy for action at the 2024 annual meeting of stockholders (the "2024" Annual Meeting") must comply with our Amended Bylaws and the rules and regulations of the SEC, each as then in effect.
-Such proposals must be mailed to us at our offices at 400 Interstate North Parkway SE, Atlanta, GA 30339, Attention: Secretary, Under the rules of the SEC, any stockholder proposal intended to be presented at the 2024 Annual Meeting must be received no later than December 2, 2023 in order to be considered for inclusion in our proxy statement and form of proxy relating to such meeting.
+Any stockholder of the Company who wishes to present a proposal for inclusion in the proxy statement and form of proxy for action at the 2025 annual meeting of stockholders (the "2025) Annual Meeting") must comply with our Amended Bylaws and the rules and regulations of the SEC, each as then in effect.
+Such proposals must be mailed to us at our offices at 400 Interstate North Parkway SE, Atlanta, GA 30339, Attention: Secretary.
+Under the rules of the SEC, any stockholder proposal intended to be presented at the 2025 Annual Meeting must be received no later than December 2, 2024 in order to be considered for inclusion in our proxy statement and form of proxy relating to such meeting.
 Under our Amended Bylaws, a stockholder must follow certain procedures to nominate persons for election as directors or to introduce an item of business at an annual meeting of stockholders.
-In order to be timely, we must receive notice of your intention to introduce a nomination or propose an item of business at our 2024 Annual Meeting between close of business on January 11, 2024 and close of business on February 10, 2024, provided however, if and only if the 2024 Annual Meeting is not scheduled to be held between April 10, 2024 and July 19, 2024, such stockholder's notice must be delivered to our Secretary no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting or (B) the 10th day following the day on which public announcement of the date of the 2024 Annual Meeting is first made by the Company.
+In order to be timely, we must receive notice of your intention to introduce a nomination or propose an item of business at our 2025 Annual Meeting between close of business on January 16, 2025 and close of business on February 15, 2025, provided however, if and only if the 2025 Annual Meeting is not scheduled to be held between April 16, 2025 and July 25, 2025, such stockholder's notice must be delivered to our Secretary no earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting or (B) the 10th day following the day on which public announcement of the date of the 2025 Annual Meeting is first made by the Company.
 The advance notice of the nomination of persons for election as directors or to introduce an item of business at an annual meeting of stockholders must contain certain information specified in our Amended Bylaws, including information concerning the nominee or item of business and the stockholder proponent.
 The foregoing description is only a summary of the advance notice requirements of our Amended Bylaws; please refer to the full text of our Amended Bylaws for additional information.
-In addition, for stockholder nominees for directors to be considered timely for inclusion on a universal proxy card pursuant to Rule 14a-19 under the Exchange Act, stockholders must provide notice to us no later than March 11, 2024, containing the information required by Rule 14a-19 under the Exchange Act.
+In addition, for stockholder nominees for directors to be considered timely for inclusion on a universal proxy card pursuant to Rule 14a-19 under the Exchange Act, stockholders must provide notice to us no later than March 17, 2025, containing the information required by Rule 14a-19 under the Exchange Act.

-If a stockholder notifies us of an intent to present a proposal at the 2024 Annual Meeting at any time after February 14, 2024 (and for any reason the proposal is voted on at that meeting), it will be considered untimely and our proxy holders will have the right to exercise discretionary voting authority with respect to the proposal, if presented at the meeting, without including information regarding the proposal in our proxy materials.
+If a stockholder notifies us of an intent to present a proposal at the 2025 Annual Meeting at any time after February 15, 2025 (and for any reason the proposal is voted on at that meeting), it will be considered untimely and our proxy holders will have the right to exercise discretionary voting authority with respect to the proposal, if presented at the meeting, without including information regarding the proposal in our proxy materials.